 The service latencies depend on the TDCS such that their worst-case values are achieved for the worst-case TDCS of a data flow along the longest path in a WSN.
-Let us consider the example in Figure 1, where an end-node of router R{24} sends sensory data to the sink associated with the router R{21} (i.e. a flow along the longest routing path).
-Thus, the corresponding worst-case TDCS may be given by the following sequence of superframe durations: SD11, SD01, SD12, SD24, SD23, SD21, SD22.
-The worst-case service latencies at each depth, except depth 0, are given by the distance between the active periods of consecutive clusters on the longest routing path to the sink.
+Since our methodology is based on the symmetric properties of cluster-tree topology, the same service latencies, equal to the worst-case ones, are guaranteed to all data links in given direction and depth.
+Let us consider the example in Figure 3, where an end-node of router R{24} sends sensory data to the sink associated with the router R{21} (i.e. a flow along the longest routing path).
+Thus, the corresponding worst-case TDCS may be given by the following sequence of superframe durations: SD11, SD01, SD12, SD24, SD23, SD21, SD22 (Figure 8).
+The worst-case service latencies at each depth, except depth 0, are given by distance between the active periods of consecutive clusters on the longest routing path to the sink.